src-zone/material/README.md

   and want to share your customized styling between both.
 * [angular-mdc-web](https://github.com/trimox/angular-mdc-web):
   Another integration library for leveraging Material Components for the Web in Angular applications.
-The angular-mdc-web integration is mostly based upon Angular Components.
-  Blox Material uses Angular Directives for all component integrations.
-  There are advantages to both approaches.
+We would choose Blox Material for smaller resulting code size, less complexity, and more consistent Angular integration.
+But we are biased.